omerh18/STORM/README.md

 ## Introduction

-This repository is related to the paper "STORM: A map-reduce framework for Symbolic Time Intervals series classification", to be submitted to the *XXXXX* journal.
+This repository is related to the paper "STORM: A map-reduce framework for Symbolic Time Intervals series classification", to be submitted to the *Transactions on Knowledge Discovery from Data* journal.

 We introduce STORM - a novel map-reduce framework for the classification of series of Symbolic Time Intervals (STIs).